RichardRed0x/politeia-digest/issue-023.md

 ## Politeia Digest has a new home!

 I created [blockcommons.red](https://www.blockcommons.red/) as an alternative to Medium and GitHub for publishing and hosting things I produce.
-The site hosts Politeia Digest and also most of the outputs of the Decred Open Source Research program, plus some other articles I have written.
+The site hosts Politeia Digest and also most of the outputs of the Decred Open Source Research program (like Pi Research), plus some other articles I have written.

-It is an open [source](https://github.com/block-commons/block-commons) static site built with Hugo (with some help from @jholdstock on the basics and @sænder on the aesthetics), and it is relatively easy to add or manage content through GitHub.
+It is an open [source](https://github.com/block-commons/block-commons) static site built with Hugo (with some help from @jholdstock on the basics and @sænder on the aesthetics).
+This means it is relatively easy to add or manage content through GitHub.
 It is open for contributions that fit with the current projects and themes (in particular [Politeia Decision Support](https://www.blockcommons.red/project/politeia-decision-support/) and [Crypto Governance Research](https://www.blockcommons.red/crypto-governance-research/overviews/)).
+Feedback is welcome, there is much room for improvement.

-I am also looking at setting up another site for tracking research outputs and resources relevant to the project more broadly - let me know if you're interested in contributing to that please.
+I am also looking at setting up another site for tracking research outputs and resources relevant to the project more broadly - please let me know if you're interested in contributing to that.

+It is likely that some of the content on blockcommons.red will be moving elsewhere, but for now I think it serves its purpose as a quick alternative to Medium and random GitHub repositories.

+Politeia Digest will continue to be published on Medium and GitHub.

 ## About this issue